rxhanson/Rectangle/TerminalCommands.md

 ## Add additional "thirds" sizing commands

-These commands for resizing to non-standard screen thirds are not available in the UI but can be configured via CLI.
+These commands for resizing to corner two-thirds are not available in the UI but can be configured via CLI.

 The key codes are: